How 1 Simple Mistake Increases Your Customers' Trust

 But what if brands that only show their successes are seen as less trustworthy than those that admit their faults, problems, and challenges?

-And what seems counter-intuitive has the opposite effect and makes your brand seem more human.
+What seems counterintuitive has the opposite effect and makes your brand seem more human.
 More relatable.

-The imperfections in the left cookie don't make the cookie less appealing, but actually boosts its appeal.
+The imperfections in the left cookie don't make the cookie less appealing but actually boost its appeal.

 Let me show you what this can look like for your communication.